jcbradbury/jcbradbury.github.io/_pages/stadium-costs.md

  **By [J.C.
 Bradbury](/)**

-## How much do U.S. sports stadiums cost?
+## How much does the typical U.S. sports venue cost?
-The median total construction costs for the 132 sports venues that hosted the 5 US-based major professional sports leagues  in 2025 was $393 million.
-The median public contribution was $227 million, and th median public share was 58%.
+The construction costs of sports venues can be measured in several ways, but the median (middle) value provides a benchmark estimate of typical venues.
+The median total new venue construction costs for the 132 stadiums and arenas that hosted the 5 US-based major professional sports leagues  in 2025 was $393 million.
+The median public contribution was $227 million, and the median public share was 58%.

+However, the costs vary by league, ranging from $614 million for the NFL to $278 million for MLS.
+The median public share ranges from 64% to 70% for big-4 leagues, while the typical MLS share is 41%.
+Shared NBA/NHL arenas are often privately financed, perhaps due to their cost effectiveness.

 |	League	|	Venues	|	Total Cost	|	Public Cost	|	Public Share	|
 |	---	|	---	|	---	|	---	|	---	|